SimonWpt/CouchDocs/concepts/databound-forms.md

 Not very different from the default screen provide by Couch but now since the output is completely controlled by us there is a lot we can accomplish that cannot be done otherwise.
 For example -

 1. Define the markup used to show the form.
 2. Place the inputs in any sequence.
 3. Style the inputs in any manner using CSS.
 4. Show only some inputs or show/hide them depending on custom logic using JS.

 and much more.

-<p class="success">You can study this code to see the use of Databound forms for editing existing pages.</p>
+> You can study this code to see the use of Databound forms for editing existing pages.

 So that brings us to the end of our little tutorial.